Stanko/Stanko.github.io/_posts/2017-11-28-firefox-57-cpu-usage-is-insane.md

 [aware of it](https://www.reddit.com/r/firefox/comments/7g6k9n/firefox_quantum_is_eating_your_cpu_help_us_debug/)
 and that they are trying to fix it.
 Hooray!

-**Edit 02.
-July 2018**
+**Update 04.
+December 2018**

-Good news!
-It seems that Firefox team addressed the issue in version 61.
-It is still not perfect but way better than it used to be, so I switched back to Firefox!
+Unfortunately, even today with version 63.0.3 issue doesn't seem to be resolved.
+I'm sticking with Opera, but I switched to [Simple Vertical Tabs](https://addons.opera.com/en/extensions/details/simple-vertical-tabs/) extension.